 These are the greatest days in Ordizia Market.
 If you have the chance, please don’t miss the date!

-The first week of September -the closest day to Virgen de Arantzazu’s day- takes place an extraordinary market with a fruits and vegetables competition, a bovine animals contest, products exhibitions and the main attraction: competition of sheep cheese made by shepherds, and afterwards auction, organised by the Brotherhood of Idiazabal Cheese.
+The first week of September -the closest day to Virgen de Arantzazu’s day on 9th of September- takes place an extraordinary market with a fruits and vegetables competition, a bovine animals contest, products exhibitions and the main attraction: competition of sheep cheese made by shepherds, and afterwards auction, organised by the Brotherhood of Idiazabal Cheese.
 During this holiday you will get a hint of the Basque folklore and traditions: dantzaris, txistularis and dultzaineros will keep your eyes open while they dance, sing and play.
 They bring life to the streets while the cheese are being carried to the venue, Frontón Beti Alai.

 Juan Mari Arzak, Pedro Subijana and many other world-famous Basque chefs save the date every year.
 Precisely Arzak took home the winner cheese at the auction in 1980, bidding 12,000 pesetas (72€).
 Now, numbers got bigger: 13,050€ were paid for half a cheese in 2014; 8,200€ in 2017…